 She spent a year studying Torah at the PARDES institute for Jewish Studies, is a Sivananda certified yoga teacher, and in 2013 she attended the ALEPH Jewish Renewal Kallah retreat where she studied with Rabbi Shefa Gold, Rabbi David Ingber, and others.

-In addition to writing and performing, she is a local educator and has worked with organizations such as Facing History, Facing Ourselves, The Hadassah-Brandeis Institute, Jewrotica, The Collaborative, Moishe House, and Boston 3G to facilitate workshops on Judaism, Sex, Trauma and more.
-She also serves on an advisory board to Seven Wells: Sex Education Redrawn.
+In addition to writing and performing, she is a local educator and has worked with organizations such as Georgetown University, UCLA, Facing History, Facing Ourselves, The Hadassah-Brandeis Institute, Jewrotica, The Collaborative, Moishe House, and Boston 3G to facilitate workshops on Judaism, Sex, Trauma and more.
 Her greater intention is to provide new and innovative tools to aid the healing of post-war intergenerational trauma in the coming generations.